alonedelshtein/dotnet6-dllimport-from-golang/README.md

 # .Net Core 'DLLInvoke' from golang

-This is a simple example of hot to use golang as library in dotnet 6 and higher.
+This is a simple example of how to use golang as library in dotnet 6 and higher.

 It is an open source you may use/copy/fork for private or commercial.